IBE160/simple-todo/docs/prd.md

 I want to set up the project repository with appropriate `.gitignore` and initial folder structure, so that development can begin in an organized manner.

-**Acceptance Criteria:**
+**Acceptance Criteria (Refined):**
-1. The `.gitignore` file is configured to ignore common development artifacts and sensitive files.
+1. A `.gitignore` file exists at the root and is configured to ignore common Python (`__pycache__/`, `*.pyc`), Node.js (`node_modules/`, `.next/`), and OS-specific (`.DS_Store`, `Thumbs.db`) files.
-2. A basic project folder structure (e.g., `src`, `docs`, `tests`) is created.
+2. The root directory contains `backend/`, `frontend/`, and `docs/` subdirectories.
-3. The repository is initialized and ready for initial commit.
+3. The repository is initialized with Git, and a root-level `README.md` file has been created with the project title.

 ### Story 1.2: Basic Application Scaffolding

 As a developer,
-I want to scaffold a minimal Node.js application with a basic server and a health check endpoint, so that we have a deployable and verifiable application shell.
+I want to scaffold a minimal FastAPI backend and a minimal Next.js frontend, so that we have a deployable and verifiable application shell.

+**Acceptance Criteria (Refined):**
+1. The `frontend/` directory contains a default Next.js application, runnable via `npm run dev`.
+2. The `backend/` directory contains a `main.py` with a basic FastAPI app and can be started using `uvicorn`.
+A `requirements.txt` (or `pyproject.toml`) managed by `uv` lists `fastapi` and `uvicorn`.
+3. The FastAPI application implements a `/health` endpoint that returns a JSON response: `{"status": "ok"}`.
+4. A developer can run both applications locally at the same time without port conflicts.

+### Story 1.3: Initial Database Setup

+As a developer,
+I want to set up and initialize the SQLite database with the required tables, so that the application has a persistent data layer for future features.

 **Acceptance Criteria:**
-1. A Node.js application is initialized (e.g., `package.json`).
-2. A basic HTTP server is set up.
-3. A `/health` endpoint is implemented that returns a 200 OK status.
-4. The application can be started and stopped successfully.
+1. The `sqlalchemy` library is added to the backend dependencies using `uv`.
+2. The FastAPI application is configured to connect to a local SQLite database file (e.g., `simple-todo.db`).
+3. A database initialization script or function exists that, when run, creates the database file and a `users` table.
+4. The `users` table includes columns for at least `id` (primary key), `email` (unique), and `hashed_password`.

-### Story 1.3: Initial Deployment Configuration
+### Story 1.4: Initial Deployment Configuration

 As a developer,
 I want to configure basic deployment settings for the minimal application, so that we can verify continuous integration and deployment processes.

-**Acceptance Criteria:**
+**Acceptance Criteria (Refined):**
-1. A `Dockerfile` is created for containerization, or the application is configured for deployment via DigitalOcean App Platform's buildpack detection.
-2. Basic CI/CD pipeline configuration is drafted to automatically deploy to a staging environment on DigitalOcean App Platform, with management facilitated by the DigitalOcean MCP Server upon code push to a designated branch.
-3. The minimal application can be successfully deployed to a staging environment on DigitalOcean App Platform.
+1. The `backend/` directory contains a multi-stage `Dockerfile` that installs dependencies using `uv` and runs the FastAPI application.
+2. The project contains a GitHub Actions workflow file (e.g., `.github/workflows/deploy.yml`).
+3. When code is pushed to the `main` branch, the GitHub Action automatically:
+    a.
+Builds the backend Docker image and pushes it to the DigitalOcean Container Registry.
+    b.
+Triggers a deployment of the new image to a DigitalOcean App Platform app.
+    c.
+Triggers a deployment of the Next.js frontend to a separate DigitalOcean App Platform app.
+4. The deployed Next.js application successfully makes a request to the deployed backend's `/health` endpoint and displays a "Backend is healthy" message on the page.

 ## Epic 2: User Management